 How will you select funding recipients?
 What are the selection criteria?

 The above requirements and application information provided will be used to indicate eligibility.
-Recipients of the Oklahoma Visual Artist Emergency Grants are not selected by OVAC staff or volunteer jury.
+Recipients of the Oklahoma Visual Artists Emergency Grant are not selected by OVAC staff or volunteer jury.
 A lottery system will be utilized to ensure a fair and equitable selection process.
 If you have questions regarding this decision, please contact the OVAC office at email@example.com.

 Application closes: November 17, 11:59 PM

 Recipients notified by Submittable: November 20